MCP for Facebook in ChatGPT and Claude with Kondado

 This is the communication thermometer the panel only shows by clicking post by post.
 Spotting the content your audience loved tells you what to repeat; seeing where negative reactions appeared warns you early about a topic that landed badly, before it becomes a problem.

 This is the indicator that separates a live page from a stalled one.
-A continuously falling rate signals that Facebook is prioritizing your content less in the feed; a rising rate shows content that is resonating.
+A falling engagement rate shows content that stopped resonating; a rising rate shows your audience is reacting.
 Without this math, the follower count on its own is misleading.

 Why does the AI get it right with Kondado and miss on its own?